nocapro/relaycode-tui/docs/flow.todo.md

+transaction detail screen and review screen

+the reasoning view should one column, so vertically spread text with scrollable nav

+===

+dashboard screen

+show keystroke for user to view/edit system prompt, config file... so now we need

+file-editor-screen

 ===

 beside debug menu of ctrl+b we want more screen named debug log so user can know the system debug log of what system activities behind is happening, so user has knowledge like why certain clipboard not detected etc